-Discover the inspiring story of Harriet Tubman, a fearless activist and abolitionist who helped guide many slaves to freedom, in this fascinating kids' biography.
+Discover the inspiring story of Harriet Tubman, a fearless activist and abolitionist who helped guide many slaves to freedom.

-This new biography series from DK goes beyond the basic facts to tell the true life stories of history's most interesting and inspiring people.
+DK Life Stories is a new biography series from DK that goes beyond the basic facts to tell the true life stories of history's most interesting and inspiring people.
 Full-colour photographs and hand-drawn illustrations complement age-appropriate, narrative text to create an engaging book children will enjoy reading.
 Definition boxes, information sidebars, maps, inspiring quotes, and other nonfiction text features add depth, and a handy reference section at the back makes this the one biography series everyone will want to collect.